ryanbugden/Bezier-Game/README.md

 # The Bézier Game

-The Bézier Game, and educational materials about curves
+This repository hosts the Bézier Game, and educational materials about curves.
+I'm putting this on GitHub so that educators can have access to this game and play with their students.
+If you’d still like to fly me to your city to conduct the game, feel free to contact me :)

 <img src="./_images/title_image.png">